The Pahari School of Devotional Painting

-Aug 18, 2013 CANADA (SUN) A two-part study of Himachal Pradesh's famed Pahari School of painting.
+Apr 17, CANADA (SUN) A two-part study of Himachal Pradesh's famed Pahari School of paintings.

 The Pahari School of painting originated in the Hill kingdoms of Himachal Pradesh, a mountainous region of North India, during the 17th-19th century.
 The most notable schools of art categorized as Pahari include Basohli, Mankot, Nurpur, Chamba, Kangra, Guler, Mandi, and Garhwal.
 Many paintings from these schools were done in miniature form.